Maryland Voluntary Exclusion Program Frequently Asked Questions

 DO I HAVE TO GO TO A CASINO TO SIGN UP?

 No, you can also enroll at the Maryland Lottery and Gaming Control Agency headquarters in Baltimore.
 Please call the office to schedule an appointment.
 The contact information for the MLGCA is 1800 Washington Blvd, Suite 330, Baltimore, MD 21230.
-Telephone number is 410-230-8798.
+The telephone number for the Responsible Gambling Program Coordinator is 410- 230-8798.

 WHO CAN VOLUNTARILY EXCLUDE?